 Students can easily access these genres of music on free platforms such as Pandora, Spotify, and other mobile or web apps.
 Parents and teachers should encourage children and students to listen to music during study and homework periods, potentially reducing learning time and increasing young adults’ memory throughout the process.

 ABOUT THE AUTHOR

-Tiffany Sumner is a freelance writer for eLearners, where she writes articles on a wide range of topics.
+Tiffany Sumner is a freelance writer who writes articles and blog posts on a wide range of topics.
 In her spare time she reads, writes fiction, and watches way too many cat videos online.
 You can follow her on Google+

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,